HW140701/Book-list-of-computational-geometry-and-computer-graphics/README.md

 - Guide to Computational Geometry Processing Foundations, Algorithms, and Methods
 - Discrete and Computational Geometry
 - Robust and Error-Free Geometric Computing
+- Implicit Curves and Surfaces - Mathematics, Data Structures and Algorithms